 Next time you find yourself in a situation where there’s no turning back, you’ll have the perfect idiom to describe it!

 Keep up the great work with your Chinese learning journey, and remember: every new idiom brings you one step closer to mastering the language.
+Be sure to check out my list of 20 useful idioms!
 Stay curious, keep exploring, and enjoy the adventure!